Pension transfers - DB to DC

 - If an amber flag is raised, the member will have to take specific scam guidance from the Money and Pensions Service (MaPS) before the transfer can go ahead

-The following types of scheme are deemed to be ‘safe destinations’ and are effectively exempt from these new rules:
+The following types of schemes are deemed to be ‘safe destinations’ and are effectively exempt from these new rules:

 - public sector schemes